Caleb Martin NBA Playoffs Player Props: Heat vs. Knicks

 Caleb Martin Insights vs. the Knicks

-- Martin is responsible for attempting 7.8% of his team's field goal attempts this season with 7.7 per game.
+- This season, Caleb Martin has made 3.6 field goals per game, which adds up to 7.9% of his team's total makes.

-- He's attempted 3.3 threes per game, or 8.3% of his team's shots from beyond the arc this season.
+- He's knocked down 1.2 threes per game, or 8.6% of his team's makes from beyond the arc this season.

-- Allowing 113.1 points per game, the Knicks are the 12th-ranked squad in the NBA defensively.
+- On defense, the Knicks have allowed 113.1 points per game, which is 12th-best in the league.

-- On the glass, the Knicks are ranked seventh in the NBA, giving up 42 rebounds per game.
+- The Knicks give up 42 rebounds per game, ranking seventh in the NBA.

-- Conceding 25.1 assists per game, the Knicks are the 13th-ranked squad in the league.
+- The Knicks allow 25.1 assists per game, 13th-ranked in the league.

-- The Knicks are the 25th-ranked squad in the NBA at allowing threes, giving up 13 made 3-pointers per game.
+- The Knicks concede 13 made 3-pointers per contest, 25th-ranked in the NBA.

 Caleb Martin vs. the Knicks